Crafting Technical

 Required services and tools:

-Azure OpenAI Service provides access to powerful AI models, including variants of the GPT (Generative Pre-trained Transformer) family, developed by OpenAI.
 Azure OpenAI Service allows developers to integrate advanced natural language processing capabilities into their applications, making it ideal for the generative component of a RAG system.
 With Azure OpenAI Service, you can harness the power of large language models for text generation, summarization, translation, and more, within the security and privacy framework of Azure.

 Azure AI Search (formerly known as Azure Cognitive Search) offers AI-powered search capabilities over content in various formats.
 It can ingest, enrich, and index large amounts of data to make it searchable, supporting a wide range of file types and data sources.
 It's particularly useful for the retrieval component of RAG, enabling fast and efficient searches across structured and unstructured data.
 With built-in AI capabilities, such as key phrase extraction and entity recognition, it enhances the search experience by making the data more accessible and actionable.